 - While the aubergine is baking cut the pita bread into small traingles and place in a bowl.
-Drizzle with 1 1/2 tbsp of the olive oil.
+Drizzle with 1 ½ tablespoon of the olive oil.
 Sprinkle with minced garlic and sea salt and mix well.
 Lay the pita pieces out on a baking sheet.
 Bake in the oven for approximately 10 minutes, keeping a close eye on them as they tend to catch quickly.

 - While the aubergine and pita bread are baking drain and wash the chickpeas (if using canned).
 In a small bowl chickpeas, lemon juice and minced garlic.